 Then we found an elephant that was lying on its side.
 We were worried that it was dead until we saw it move one of its legs.
 We left it and went on, when we went by it again later we watched it roll over and stand up.
 After stretching a bit (don't we all do that in the morning) it decided it was time to start the day and it strolled off.

-Saw a heart of elephants across a dry and I have the video to prove it.
+Saw a heard of elephants across a dry creek bed and I have the video to prove it.

 Next we saw a lioness and her two cubs chowing down on a wildebeast.
 The 3 were part of a pride but for some reason they had decided to strike out on there own for a little bit.
 The expectation is that they will go back to the pride when they are ready.